simonwardjones/simonwardjones.co.uk/content/posts/gradient_boosted_decision_trees.md

 ```

-There are more methods defined for inference such as `predict` and `predict_proba` but this post is long enough!
+There are a few more methods defined for inference such as `predict` and `predict_proba` but this post is long enough!

 **Further reading**

-Honestly these three are excellent resources:
+Honestly these three are excellent resources for understanding gradient boosting:
  - [Understanding Gradient Boosting as gradient descent - Nicolus Hug](http://nicolas-hug.com/blog/gradient_boosting_descent)
  - [Understanding Gradient Boosting Tree for Binary Classification - Zepu Zhang](http://zpz.github.io/blog/gradient-boosting-tree-for-binary-classification/)
  - [How to explain gradient boosting - Terence Parr and Jeremy Howard](https://explained.ai/gradient-boosting/index.html)